-The Epicharger is a supercharger which is currently being developed for downsized petrol engines for the auto industry in co-operation with a leading Tier 1 supplier.
+The Epicharger is a supercharger which was developed for downsized petrol engines for the auto industry in co-operation with a leading Tier 1 supplier.

 The EpiQair engine uses paired expansion rotors only and is the latest application of the rotary technology.

 The prototype Rotary Power Couple engine on its test rig in Epicam's engine test laboratory

 The Epicharger supercharger was developed for a Tier 1 supplier for application in downsized car engines in the automotive industry.

 The Rotary Detonation engine is a development of the RPC engine with the combustion process for energy conversion replaced by a muchfaster detonation process.